-Surrounded by beautiful pine forest and a number of different hiking trails, visiting the Tonto Natural Bridge State Park is an excellent addition to any itinerary in Arizona.
+Surrounded by beautiful pine forests and several different hiking trails, visiting the Tonto Natural Bridge State Park is an excellent addition to any itinerary in Arizona.
 The facilities and trails are well-maintained, and there are countless different routes and lookouts where you can see the bridge from different angles.

 So if you’re looking for a unique landmark in Arizona, look no further than the Tonto Natural Bridge!